 As long as your pet passport is all cleared, you and your pet can board your aircraft.
 On your return your pet will be checked and have its microchip scanned.
-This is swift procedure and can be done either on or on the ramp.
-Once all the relevant documents have been seen, you can head straight to your car, without the need to collect your pet from a different terminal.
+This is swift procedure and can be done either on the aircraft or in the terminal.

-The great thing about flying on a private jet with your pet is that they can move around the cabin once the aircraft has taken off and the seat belt signs have been turned off.
-Catering for your pet can be arranged, so just let us know their favourite foods, snacks and it will be on-board waiting for them.
+The great thing about flying on a private jet with your pet is that they get to travel in the cabin with you.
+They can move around the cabin once the aircraft has taken off and the seat belt signs have been turned off.

 Dogs must also usually have a tapeworm treatment.
 Your pet may be put into quarantine for up to 4 months if you don’t follow these rules – or refused entry if you travelled by sea.
 You’re responsible for any fees or charges.

 Your pet must arrive in the UK no more than 5 days before or after you, or you’ll have to follow different rules.
 You must use an approved transport company and route unless you’re travelling between the UK and Ireland.

 A vet must treat your dog for tapeworm and record it in the pet passport or third-country official veterinary certificate every time you want to bring it to the UK.
 The treatment must have been given no less than 24 hours and no more than 120 hours (5 days) before you enter the UK.
 Your dog can be refused entry or put into quarantine if you don’t follow this rule.

 You don’t need to treat your dog for tapeworm if you’re coming directly to the UK from Finland, Ireland, Malta or Norway.